 Recover Today

-Focused Addiction Recovery (FAR) offers an outpatient detox program that provides a safe and comfortable setting for you to begin your journey to recovery.
-Our highly trained and experienced staff will provide you with the support and care you need to successfully detox from drugs or alcohol.
+An outpatient detox program provides a safe and comfortable setting for you to begin your journey to recovery.
+A highly trained and experienced staff will provide you with the support and care you need to successfully detox from drugs or alcohol.

 Contact us today to learn more about our treatment programs and how we can help you or a loved one break the cycle of addiction!